Robert Ukrop

 Ukrop spent the 1993–1994 indoor season with the Baltimore Spirit of the National Professional Soccer League (NPSL).
 That year, he lost a significant number of games when he took an elbow to his face, resulting in a broken jaw.

 Ukrop then moved to the Raleigh Flyers (USISL) for the 1994 outdoor season, before moving to the Fort Lauderdale Strikers of the American Professional Soccer League (APSL).
 He then spent the 1994–95 indoor season with the Dayton Dynamo of the NPSL.
 The Dynamo moved to Cincinnati and renamed itself the Silverbacks in 1995.
 In 1996, Ukrop rejoined the team for the 1996–1997 season.

 In 1995, he was with the Richmond Kickers when that team won the USISL title.
 Ukrop was a USISL Atlantic Division All Star.
 The Kickers also took the 1995 U.S. Open Cup with Ukrop being named the championship game MVP.

 In January 1996, the New England Revolution drafted Ukrop in the seventh round (65th overall) of the 1996 MLS Draft.
 He scored the Revolution's first goal (and second goal, recording the team's first brace) in team history on April 13, 1996, against the Tampa Bay Mutiny.
 However, he never became a regular contributor for the Revs, managing only nine games and the aforementioned two goals, both goals coming in the Revolution's first game of the season.
 The Revs released Ukrop on June 28, 1996, and he returned to the Richmond Kickers for the remainder of the season.
 Ukrop continued to play each season with the Kickers until he announced his retirement on December 9, 2004.
 Ukrop retired holding the club records for career goals (70), career assists (30), career points (170) and matches (231).

 On January 24, 2004, Davidson retired Ukrop's jersey number (#6) and inducted him into its Hall of Fame.

 On April 30, 2017, Ukrop was inducted into Virginia Sports Hall of Fame.

 In 2019, 22 Holdings, LLC, an organization consisting of former Davidson College soccer players and led by Ukrop, acquired a controlling interest in the Richmond Kickers.
 Ukrop is currently the chairman and CEO.

+In 2026 Ukrop became the head coach of the Richmond Ivy.